-Implementing general and special education teachers received one of two types of implementation support based on random assignment of their school: (a) online modules disseminated every two weeks via email (online only) or (b) online modules and in-person coaching provided monthly by trained SDLMI coaches (online + coaching).
-The SDLMI online resources were web-based modules that provided implementers with additional instructional strategies, video examples, and materials to supplement their SDLMI implementation that aligned with the three phases of the SDLMI and were disseminated throughout the academic year.
+implementers with additional instructional strategies, video examples, and materials to supplement their SDLMI implementation that aligned with the three phases of the SDLMI and were disseminated throughout the academic year.
 The online modules were not designed to be interactive.
-Teacher participants assigned to the online + coaching group received the online modules plus monthly, in-person coaching from trained SDLMI coaches.
-Coaches had previous experience as teachers, administrators, and/or coaches and completed a standardized two-day training during Summer 2018 to learn how to implement the guiding principles of the SDLMI Coaching Model (Hagiwara et al., 2020).
-During the two-day training, coaches learned to conduct a SDLMI mini-lesson observation and then an observation of the teacher leading core content instruction using the SDLMI Fidelity Measure: Inclusive, General Education Version (Shogren, Raley, et al., in press).
+Teacher participants assigned to the online + coaching group received the online modules plus monthly in-person coaching from trained SDLMI coaches.
+Coaches had previous experience as teachers, administrators, and/or coaches and completed a standardized 2-day training during Summer 2018 to learn how to implement the guiding principles of the SDLMI Coaching Model (Hagiwara et al., 2020).
+During the 2-day training, coaches learned to conduct a SDLMI mini-lesson observation and then an observation of the teacher-leading core content instruction using the SDLMI Fidelity Measure: Inclusive, General Education Version (Shogren, Raley, et al., in press).
 Coaches conducted six individual coaching sessions with each implementing teacher over the academic year (one coaching session per SDLMI phase each semester).
-Coaching sessions included involved a 30-minute observation using the procedures learned in the training, and a 30-minute conversation in which coaches prompted teachers to reflect on their implementation up to that point in the academic year and provided feedback and resources to address teachers'
+Coaching sessions included a 30-min observation using the procedures learned in the training, and a 30-min conversation in which coaches prompted teachers to reflect on their implementation up to that point in the academic year and provided feedback and resources to address teachers' implementation needs.

-implementation needs.
 Every coaching session ended with coaches and teachers collaboratively setting a goal and action plan for teacher implementation prior to the next coaching session.